the core profile process

 The auto protector self is the part of me that is protective, helpless, blaming, frightened, confused, anxious and depressed but once again not limited to this.
 It is the human expression of fight/flight mechanism.
 This mechanism may have been helpful to humans in the beginnings of time when life was fraught with danger, but in today’s society it is no longer helpful and in fact can be damaging to our growth and potential.
 This auto protector self is engaged in the face of a perceived threat, pain or injury – either physical or emotional – to my authentic self.
 It is driven by its need to protect me, to control situations and to be right.

 This process was life changing for Melissa as she began to understand herself more intimately and why life was not going so great at the time.
 This process helped her become closer to others and find more love/connection in her life that she had always deeply craved.
 Melissa was accredited in this work by psychotherapist, good friend and mentor Cheryl Keyes.
 Cheryl was unique in her ability to teach and Melissa often describes her as a Master.
-Cheryl trained directly with Nikki Nemerouff, who for the many past decades has been a thought leader in the field of human development and created The Core Profile.
-He accredited Cheryl to train this work to therapists here in Australia.
+Cheryl trained directly with Nikki Nemerouff, who for the many past decades has been a thought leader in the field of human development and created The Core Paradigm.
+He accredited Cheryl to train this work to therapists here in Australia and Cheryl expanded on this work that is now called The Core profile.
 Although Cheryl lives in many peoples’ hearts who she offered this work to she is no longer here on this earth we walk.
 Melissa describes how she will always remember the work herself and Cheryl did together so many years ago and also remembers the participants who also found this work transformational.
 Cheryl made her journey to becoming an accredited Core Profile Faciliator a priceless experience.
 Melissa often says it transformed her life!

 “Melissa’s knowledge of human behaviour is vast.
 Her insights are truly amazing and her understanding is profound.” - Cheryl Keyes, Psychotherapist, Core Profile Trainer and Psychosomatic Therapist